citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeResponseModel.md

 `func (o *ProvisioningSchemeResponseModel) UnsetWriteBackCacheMemorySizeMB()`

 UnsetWriteBackCacheMemorySizeMB ensures that no value is present for WriteBackCacheMemorySizeMB, not even an explicit nil
+### GetWriteBackCacheDriveLetter

+`func (o *ProvisioningSchemeResponseModel) GetWriteBackCacheDriveLetter() string`

+GetWriteBackCacheDriveLetter returns the WriteBackCacheDriveLetter field if non-nil, zero value otherwise.

+### GetWriteBackCacheDriveLetterOk

+`func (o *ProvisioningSchemeResponseModel) GetWriteBackCacheDriveLetterOk() (*string, bool)`

+GetWriteBackCacheDriveLetterOk returns a tuple with the WriteBackCacheDriveLetter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWriteBackCacheDriveLetter

+`func (o *ProvisioningSchemeResponseModel) SetWriteBackCacheDriveLetter(v string)`

+SetWriteBackCacheDriveLetter sets WriteBackCacheDriveLetter field to given value.

+### HasWriteBackCacheDriveLetter

+`func (o *ProvisioningSchemeResponseModel) HasWriteBackCacheDriveLetter() bool`

+HasWriteBackCacheDriveLetter returns a boolean if a field has been set.

 ### GetIsPreviousImageLegacyVda

 `func (o *ProvisioningSchemeResponseModel) GetIsPreviousImageLegacyVda() bool`